nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+### June 30 : Another one.
+Resistance  is coming back strong again.
+Fight off!! :punch: .
+Lets start the new month and second half of 2017 on a positive note.
 ### June 29 : Had an off day.
 ### Day 14 : June 28, Wednesday
 **Todays's Progress** : Made the boilerplate for projects.
 It would make starting projects very easy.
 As it would bypass stage  of starting from scratch and setting  everything - "A recipe of procrastination"